MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/fundamental-concepts-for-content-management.md

 For more information, see [Microsoft Connected Cache in Configuration Manager](microsoft-connected-cache.md).

 ## Peer cache

 Client peer cache helps you manage deployment of content to clients in remote locations.
 Peer cache is a built-in Configuration Manager solution that enables clients to share content with other clients directly from their local cache.

 First deploy client settings that enable peer cache to a collection.
 Then members of that collection can act as a peer content source for other clients in the same boundary group.

-Starting in version 1806, client peer cache sources can divide content into parts.
+Client peer cache sources can divide content into parts.
 These parts minimize the network transfer to reduce WAN utilization.
 The management point provides more detailed tracking of the content parts.
 It tries to eliminate more than one download of the same content per boundary group.<!--1357346-->

 For more information, see [Peer cache for Configuration Manager clients](client-peer-cache.md).

 ## Windows PE peer cache

 When you deploy a new OS with Configuration Manager, computers that run the task sequence can use Windows PE peer cache.
 They download content from a peer cache source instead of from a distribution point.
 This behavior helps minimize WAN traffic in branch office scenarios where there's no local distribution point.

 For more information, see [Windows PE peer cache](../../../osd/get-started/prepare-windows-pe-peer-cache-to-reduce-wan-traffic.md).

 ## Windows LEDBAT